Budibase/website/content/blog/SEO basics in 2019.md

 date = "2018-01-01"
 draft = "true"
-title = "SEO basics in 2019 - SEO For Your Website" categories = ["SEO"] tags = ["SEO", "Keyword Research", "EAT", "Crawling"] author = ["Joseph Johnston"] description = "Your ultimate guide to SEO basics in 2019.
-SEO is tough but if you get the basics right, you're almost guaranteed success. "
+title = "SEO basics in 2019"
+categories = ["SEO"]
+tags = ["SEO", "Keyword Research", "EAT", "Crawling"] author = ["Joseph Johnston"] description = "Your ultimate guide to SEO basics in 2019.
+SEO is tough but if you get the basics right, you're almost guaranteed success. " thumbnail = "img/blog/social-media-header.jpg"

 +++

-#

 This post is your ultimate guide to SEO basics in 2019.
 Think of it as your SEO north star, guiding you to the peeks of search results in 2019.